Israel resumed its bombardment of Beirut on Monday after overnight rocket fire. AFP

 Bookmark

-It comes following joint US-Israeli strikes on Iran on Saturday.
+US-Israeli strikes on Iran began on Saturday.

-In a statement, Hezbollah said it had launched advanced missiles and a swarm of drones at an Israeli missile defence site south of Haifa.
+In a statement, Hezbollah said it had launched missiles and a swarm of drones at an Israeli missile defence site south of Haifa.

 The Israeli army said it had intercepted one rocket fired at the northern part of the country from Lebanon, while others landed in open areas.
 There were no immediate reports of injuries or damage.

-It is the first time Hezbollah has fired rockets at Israel since a November 2024 ceasefire.
+It is the first time Hezbollah has fired rockets at Israel since the November 2024 ceasefire.
 Although Israel has carried out near-daily strikes on Lebanon since then and continues to occupy at least five military positions on Lebanese territory, the group has largely refrained from responding.

 “This response constitutes legitimate defence, and it is the responsibility of the relevant officials and parties to put an end to the Israeli-American aggression against Lebanon.”

-Motorway traffic from southern Lebanon towards the north was blocked as thousands of residents fled the volatile border area.
+Motorway traffic from southern Lebanon towards the north was blocked as thousands of residents fled the border area.

 In Beirut’s densely populated southern suburb of Dahiyeh, residents rushed into cars seeking safer areas.
 Local media also reported Israeli strikes in several villages in south Lebanon.